kumahq/kuma/CONTRIBUTING.md

 - **refactor**: A code change that neither fixes a bug nor adds a feature, and is too big to be considered just `perf`
-- **chore**: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, dependency bumps, or auxiliary tools and libraries updates (LuaRocks, Travis-ci, etc...).
+- **chore**: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, or dependency bumps

+##### Scope

+The scope is the part of the codebase that is affected by your change.
+Choosing it is at your discretion, but here are some of the most frequent ones:

+- **kuma-cp**: A change that affects the control-plane
+- **kuma-dp**: A change that affects the data-plane
+- **injector**: A change to the Kuma injector
+- **kumactl**: A change to the kumactl
+- **deps**: When updating dependencies (to be used with the `chore` prefix)
+- **conf**: Configuration-related changes (new values, improvements...)
+- `*`: When the change affects too many parts of the codebase at once (this should be rare and avoided)

 ##### Subject